-- Follow the behaviour policy and follow all reasonable requests of staff. - Behave in an orderly and self-controlled way. - Show respect to members of staff and each other. - In class, make it possible for all students to learn. - Move calmly around the school. - Treat the school buildings and school property with respect. - Wear the correct uniform at all times. - Accept sanctions when given. - Refrain from behaving in a way that brings the school into disrepute, including when outside school.
+- Follow the behaviour policy and follow all reasonable requests of staff. - Behave in an orderly and self-controlled way. - Show respect to members of staff and each other. - In class, make it possible for all students to learn. - Move calmly around the school. - Treat the school buildings and school property with respect. - Always wear the correct uniform. - Accept sanctions when given. - Refrain from behaving in a way that brings the school into disrepute, including when outside school.